micro-os-plus/web-jekyll/pages/develop/boards.md

 ## SEGGER ST-Link to J-Link conversion

-Except STM32VLDISCOVERY, which uses an unsupported version, **all other ST boards were converted to J-Link**, using the [SEGGER ST-Link conversion tools](https://www.segger.com/jlink-st-link.html).
+Except STM32VLDISCOVERY, which uses an unsupported version, **all other ST boards were converted to J-Link**, using the [SEGGER Converting ST-LINK On-Board Into a J-Link](https://www.segger.com/products/debug-probes/j-link/models/other-j-links/st-link-on-board/).
 Highly recommended!